tazle/bufrpy/doc/api.rst

 BUFR Values
 ...........

 BUFR values are represented a instances of :py:class:`.BufrValue`.
+The values of one BUFR message subset are contained in a :py:class:`.BufrSubset`.

 .. autoclass:: bufrpy.value.BufrValue

+.. autoclass:: bufrpy.value.BufrSubset

 Reading BUFR tables